awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 ### Amazon GuardDuty \(Sends findings\)<a name="integration-amazon-guardduty"></a>

 GuardDuty sends findings to Security Hub for all of the supported finding types\.
+GuardDuty RDS Protection findings aren't available in Security Hub\.

 New findings from GuardDuty are sent to Security Hub within five minutes\.
 Updates to findings are sent based on the **Updated findings** setting for Amazon EventBridge in GuardDuty settings\.